krathalan/systemd-sandboxing/README.md

 ## Services

 - bluetooth
-- dictd
 - dovecot
-- fail2ban
 - iwd
+- NetworkManager
 - nginx
+- nitter
 - opendkim
 - opendmarc
 - org.cups.cupsd
-- pkgstats
 - postfix
+- postgrey
+- radicale
-- usbguard
+- redis

 ### cupsd
 The cupsd overrides have only been tested with an HP printer on the local network.
 Printers from other manufacturers or printers connected via a different interface (e.g. USB, SAMBA, etc.) may not work.
 Patches accepted.